History of Bitcoin in Timeline

 In December 2024, bitcoin price reached $100,000 for the first time, as US president-elect Donald Trump promised to make the US the "crypto capital of the planet" and to stockpile bitcoin.

-In 2024, Jean Tirole described bitcoin as a "pure bubble" as its intrinsic value is zero, while Jerome Powell described it as a digital competitor to gold but not to the dollar.
+In 2024, Jean Tirole described bitcoin as a "pure bubble" as its intrinsic value is zero.
+The same year, Federal Reserve Chair Jerome Powell described bitcoin as a digital competitor to gold but not to the dollar as he argued it is a highly volatile speculative asset not used as a form of payment.

 In March 2025, President Trump signed an executive order to establish a strategic bitcoin reserve.

-As of 2025, a study estimated that bitcoin mining represented 0.5% of global electricity consumption and 0.08% of world greenhouse gas emissions.
+As of 2025, a non-peer-reviewed study by the Cambridge Centre for Alternative Finance (CCAF) estimated that bitcoin mining represented 0.5% of global electricity consumption and 0.08% of world greenhouse gas emissions, comparable to Slovakia's emissions.

 In 2025, Kenneth Rogoff claimed that Krugman was wrong and that Bitcoin had value as it is competing with the dollar to become the means of exchange of the underground economy which represents 20% of the world's GDP.